 From this series I would also strongly recommend Dragon’s Moon.
 This tells the story of Erik, prince of his shifter clan, and Ciara who is troubled and destined for great things.

 Donna Grant: The Dark Sword novels were a real eye opener for me.
 The stories of the MacLeod brothers hidden away in their castle captured my imagination and helped open up the way I thought of paranormal romance.
 I devoured every book in this series, in particular the stories of Broc and Sonya in Darkest Highlander, Galen and Reaghan in Shadow Highlander and Hayden and Isla in Untamed Highlander.

 I also loved the way the series started as historical but branched into a contemporary series – Dark Warrior novels.
 I have read every one of these, too!

 Grant’s Dragon Kings series is contemporary and proud, embracing fashion loving heroines and nail varnish loving fae.
 Do I really need to pick a favourite here…?
 So many!

 Some great romantic plots I fell head over heels with:

 · Stephanie Laurens: The Cynster Novels (I LOVE her writing!)

-To find out about the books presently available in this series click here to visit my books page.
+To find out about the books presently available in my fantasy paranormal romance series click here to visit my books page.